Aliases for AGO3 Gene

 GeneCards Summary for AGO3 Gene

-AGO3 (Argonaute 3, RISC Catalytic Component) is a Protein Coding gene.
-Among its related pathways are RET signaling and Mitotic Prophase.
+AGO3 (Argonaute RISC Catalytic Component 3) is a Protein Coding gene.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and RET signaling.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is AGO1.

 Required for RNA-mediated gene silencing (RNAi).
 Binds to short RNAs such as microRNAs (miRNAs) and represses the translation of mRNAs which are complementary to them.
-Lacks endonuclease activity and does not appear to cleave target mRNAs.
 Proposed to be involved in stabilization of small RNA derivates (riRNA) derived from processed RNA polymerase III-transcribed Alu repeats containing a DR2 retinoic acid response element (RARE) in stem cells and in the subsequent riRNA-dependent degradation of a subset of RNA polymerase II-transcribed coding mRNAs by recruiting a mRNA decapping complex involving EDC4.
+Possesses RNA slicer activity but only on select RNAs bearing 5'- and 3'-flanking sequences to the region of guide-target complementarity (PubMed:29040713).